omwn/omw-data/wns/en/en30-README.md

 * Multiword entries use ' ' as a word separator rather than '_'.

-* Glosses are split into definitions and examples.
-In the original data, there is a convention for delimiting definitions and glosses with semicolons, but WN-LMF encodes them as separate XML elements.
+* Glosses are split into definitions and examples as WN-LMF encodes them as separate XML elements.
+This splitting process is sophisticated but imprecise, so there are some less-than-ideal definitions and examples.

 * Information on adjective position is stored in the `adjposition` attribute instead of as part of the lemma: `a`, `p`, and `ip`